 Do allow me to set the record straight.

-The earliest use of the word “Victorientalism” I’ve been able to find was in Erin O’Conner’s “Preface for a Post-Postcolonial Criticism,” originally published in Victorian Studies 45, 2 (2003) and later in Theory’s Empire: An Anthology of Dissent (2005).
+The earliest use of the term “Victorientalism” I’ve been able to find was in Erin O’Conner’s “Preface for a Post-Postcolonial Criticism,” originally published in Victorian Studies 45, #2 (2003) and later in Theory’s Empire: An Anthology of Dissent (2005).
 It considered Victorientalism a sort of cultural imperialism and described it in the following terms:

 [T]he mining of a distant, exotic, threatening but fascinating literature to produce and establish a singularly self-serving body of knowledge elsewhere, a body of knowledge that ultimately has more to tell us about the needs of its producers than about its ostensible subject matters.

 The first time, I believe, it appeared in steampunk was in 2006, when a role-playing game called Steampunk Musha spoke of “Victoriental adventures.”
-Their website is offline but can still be found through the Internet Archive.
+Their website is offline, but it can still be found through the Internet Archive.

 I wouldn’t be surprised if a more thorough investigation unearthed more uses of the phrase before Gatehouse Gazette #11 was published.